matter-labs/era-compiler-solidity/docs/src/02-command-line-interface.md

 ```

 > The `--llvm-options` option is experimental and must only be used by experienced users.
 All supported options will be documented in the future.

+## *solc* Compilation Settings

+The options in this section are only configuring *solc*, so they are passed directly to its child process, and do not affect the *zksolc* compiler.